Umbellulone: TRPA1

 Umbellulone can cause severe headaches by activating transient receptor potential cation channel, subfamily A, member 1 (TRPA1) and influencing the trigeminovascular system via calcitonin gene-related peptide (CGRP).
 Once inhaled, umbellulone will diffuse from the nasal mucosa into the blood circulation.
 Because of the high lipid solubility of umbellulone, the molecule will quickly pass through the epithelial cells and will quickly be absorbed in the blood.
 From there on, umbellulone is able to reach the perivascular sensory nerve endings of the meningeal vessels.
 Stimulation of these nerve fibers will eventually lead to the release of CGRP, a nociceptor known for its ability to induce migraine and cluster headache attacks.

 Activation of TRPA1 by umbellulone results in the opening of this ion channel.
 Calcium will enter the cell and the cell membrane will be depolarized.
 Depolarization of the membrane will result in the release of CGRP1.
 Released CGRP can bind to its CGRP-receptor.
 This will induce a CGRP-dependent local vasodilation of the cerebral blood vessels.
 Vasodilation of the cerebral blood vessels will increase the blood flow to the brain's outer membranes.
 CGRP binding to its receptor will also promote mast cell degranulation and infiltration by neutrophils and other immune cells.
 The increase in immune cells and its inflammatory response is thought to be the main cause of the occurrence of migraine.
 It is still being discussed if vasodilation of the cerebral blood vessels contributes to the cause of the migraine and headaches.
 Still, the vasodilatory effect and the blood flow increase can be used as an indirect indication for the release of CGRP and therefore for the presence of the migraine and headaches.

 TRPM8

 Transient receptor potential cation channel, subfamily M, member 8 (TRPM8) is an ion channel that is able to induce an intensely cold sensation when activated.
 Menthol is the primary ligand of TRPM8, but since umbellulone has some structural similarities with menthol, umbellulone is also able to activate TRPM8.
 But this is a weak interaction.

-Indications

-Exposure to umbellularia is likely to result in an intense cold sensation in the nasal cavity.
-When combined with a headache, an increase in plasma CGRP or irritation of the eyes, the possibility for the person to have been exposed to umbellulone increases.

 Toxicity

 The oil of Umbellularia californica contains 40% to 60% of umbellulone.
-It possesses an effect similar to atropine on the nerves and muscle fibers.
-Contact with the oil, or exposure to the vapors, can cause:
+Contact with the oil, or exposure to the vapors, can cause headache and irritation of mucus membranes.